I love and often use in my projects the chenille rope technique.

 (Beadwork Magazin published one of my first Flat Chenille jewelry designs in October 2015.)

-Flat chenille is a novel technique among the ones we use, because it significantly differs from the usual flat stitches, like the peyote, the RAW or the herringbone.
+Flat Chenille is a novel design among the ones we use.
+The result of the Flat Chenille Stitch differs significantly from the usual flat stitches, like the peyote, the RAW or the herringbone.

 This is a very easy pattern, with an enchanted, delicate and beautiful result.

 Contrary to its name, ‘Flat Chenille Stitch’ is NOT A STITCH, especially NOT A BASIC STITCH.